310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-yes, that is a hundred times cooler than the past chiaki, who’d always put up a strong front~♪
+yes, that is a hundred times cooler than the [past] chiaki, who would always put up a strong front~♪
 {% endbubble %}

 {% bubble Shinobu %}